ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-december-2023.md

 ![chart-Total-Network-Monthly-Rewards](/uploads/chart-Total-Network-Monthly-Rewards-December.png)

 In December, a record 159,865 xBZZ in rewards were issued to node operators, representing a moderate increase in network utilisation.
-This growth in rewards, fueled by demand for data storage services, demonstrates the network's healthy utilisation and efficiency.
+This growth in rewards, fuelled by demand for data storage services, demonstrates the network's healthy utilisation and efficiency.

 ## Monthly Median Win Values